-Especially regarding the integration with your front-end consent collection channels (like website, mobile apps, CRM systems, or marketing platforms) but that will also provide a clear view of activities so you can demonstrate compliance for any data subject on any level at any time.
+CMP will also provide a clear view of activities so that you can demonstrate compliance for any data subject, on any level, at any time.

 Consent management design

-In today’s world of omnichannel marketing, we often collect consents through multiple customer-facing channels, including web sites, mobile apps, user profiles, contact centers, and points of sale.
+In today’s world of omnichannel marketing, we often collect consent through multiple customer-facing channels, including websites, mobile apps, user profiles, contact centers, and points of sale.

 Consent management design should include all customer-facing channels to ensure that the processing of personal data is always in line with the data subject’s preferences.
 They are called consent collection points.

-Once consents are collected, they should be stored in a central consent repository.
-Consent repository should be designed as a secure database and a single source of truth for all data processing based on data subject consent.
+Once consent is collected, it should be stored in a central consent repository.
+The consent repository should be designed as a secure database and a single source of truth for all data processing based on data subject consent.

 The consent management engine identifies data subjects and harmonizes their consent preferences collected through any collection point.

-Marketing communication and analytics are the usual suspects and a straightforward example of data processing based on consents.
+Marketing communication and analytics are the usual suspects and a straightforward example of data processing based on consent.
 The processing is lawful until data subjects withdraw consent (opt-out).

 Organizations must enable easy and effective withdrawal of consent to the processing of personal data.